Takeout & Delivery

 Minnesota

-In April of 2020, Minnesota restaurants with liquor licenses were permitted to sell wine and beer to go along with food orders.
+As of April 2020, Minnesota restaurants with liquor licenses are allowed to sell wine and beer to go along with food orders.
 However, to-go cocktails and mixed drinks are prohibited.

-The new rules also stipulate that restaurants can only sell alcohol with food in its original, unopened packaging, and sales are capped at 72 ounces of beer, cider, or hard seltzer and 750 milliliters of wine per order.
+The rules also stipulate that restaurants with alcohol to go can only sell alcohol with food in its original, unopened packaging, and sales are capped at 72 ounces of beer, cider, or hard seltzer and 750 milliliters of wine per order.

 Mississippi

-In response to the pandemic, Mississippi began allowing restaurants to sell single, sealed bottles of wine to go when the wine accompanies a pickup food order.
-Additionally, restaurants located in a Leisure and Recreation District (LRD) were permitted to sell mixed drinks with to-go food orders for curbside pickup, provided they have the appropriate license.
+Can you take alcohol to-go from a restaurant in Mississippi?
+Mississippi allows restaurants to sell single, sealed bottles of wine to go when the wine accompanies a pickup food order.
+Additionally, restaurants located in a Leisure and Recreation District (LRD) are permitted to sell mixed drinks with to-go food orders for curbside pickup, provided they have the appropriate license.

-As of July 1, 2021, House Bill 1135 went into effect, which allows licensed businesses and restaurants to deliver liquor, beer, wine, or light spirits to customers within a 30-mile radius.
-Moreover, deliveries cannot be made to anyone appearing intoxicated or to dry counties/cities.
+And, thanks to House Bill 1135, licensed businesses and restaurants can deliver liquor, beer, wine, or light spirits to customers within a 30-mile radius.
+However, deliveries cannot be made to anyone appearing intoxicated or to dry counties/cities.

 Check with Mississippi’s Alcoholic Beverage Control site for the most recent updates.